equinor/appsec-fundamentals-authn-authz-cs/ex-01/readme.md

 # Authorization Code Grant

-In this exercise we will explore the OAuth2 authorization code grant from a raw perspective, that is the raw http flow.
-We are using the browser and [VSCode Rest Client](https://github.com/Huachao/vscode-restclient#system-variables) to facilitate the investigation.
+In this exercise we will explore the OAuth2 authorization code grant from a raw perspective, that is the raw http flow

 ## Outline